sjhuang26/thinking-system/README.md

 1. mindfully compare the **stable detail** before-and-after, noting that state change can occur without any meaningful detail changes
 2. intrinsic reward for naming any **unstable detail** of a CORRECT locus
 3. label swap cycle of CORRECT and INCORRECT

-Example: reading could be trained by cycling attention between two phrases, with **stable** = the words of the phrases; **unstable** = one visual image per phrase?
-I support this analogy's validity and propose slightly modified versions of the three rules.

 Implementation notes.